 Qatar Airways B787 Seat Review

-The seat itself is excellent with a pitch of 78 and a width of 22 inches.
+The seat itself is excellent, with a pitch of 78 and a width of 22 inches.
 The seat features a massage function and has many fine controls for seat position.
-It is very comfortable in the full lie-flat position, assuring that even the most picky of passengers can comfortably sleep on their side or turn around while sleeping.
+It is very comfortable in the full lie-flat position, assuring that even the pickiest of passengers can comfortably sleep on their side or turn around while sleeping.
 Unfortunately, and contrary to Qatar’s Dreamliner overnight service, a feather duvet to enhance sleeping comfort is not provided.

-Storage space in Qatar’s 777-300ER Business Class is excellent with very large overhead lockers and a further good-sized bin under the seat in front and a storage space for shoes, a spacious side pocket for magazines and the menu, and a large table which comes out of the arm.
+Storage space in Qatar’s 777-300ER Business Class is excellent with very large overhead lockers and a further good-sized bin under the seat in front and storage space for shoes, a spacious side pocket for magazines, and the menu, and a large table which comes out of the arm.

 TV screens are incorporated in the seat in front of you and measure 17 inches.
 The Internet is not available on the Boeing 777-300ER (contrary to the Dreamliner).

-Each seat comes with a decent blanket, a good-sized pillow, and an amenity kit (I feel this is one of the best amenity kit of any airline and it is identical to the one offered on the Dreamliner).
-The kit is made up from a bag with socks, eyeshade, earplugs and a comb, and a Salvatore Ferragamo kit that contains Attimo 5ml Eau de Toilette, 10ml lip balm and a 20ml hand cream or refreshing water.
+Each seat comes with a decent blanket, a good-sized pillow, and an amenity kit (I feel this is one of the best amenity kits of any airline, and it is identical to the one offered on the Dreamliner).
+The kit is made up of a bag with socks, eyeshade, earplugs and a comb, and a Salvatore Ferragamo kit that contains Attimo 5ml Eau de Toilette, 10ml lip balm, and a 20ml hand cream or refreshing water.
 Pajamas are also offered on an overnight flight.
 Toothbrush and shaving razors are supplied in the bathrooms.

 Qatar Airways B787 Food Review

-Ninety minutes prior to landing, after a 3 hour rest, I was awakened by the flight attendants for breakfast.
+Ninety minutes before landing, after a 3-hour rest, I was awakened by the flight attendants for breakfast.
 I had a raspberry and mango smoothie, followed by a selection of seasonal fresh fruits with vanilla pannacotta.